NSLS-II-LIX/py4xs/README.md

 changes in Data2d and Data1d to prepare for hdf5 support

 2018-07:
-fixed a bug that caused uneven bins in Data2d.conv_Iq() first version of hdf5 support
+fix0ed a bug that caused uneven bins in Data2d.conv_Iq(); first version of hdf5 support

 2018-09:
-improved functionality and bug fixes for hdf support bug fix for slnXS
+improved functionality and bug fixes for hdf support; bug fix for slnXS; fix azimuthal angular range to avoid large gap between values near Pi/-Pi;
+attach exp_para to hdf;
+removing qgrid from DetectorConfig (this affects the syntax of process/average/merge in slnxs)